10 Things to Do and Tourist Spots to Visit in Tagaytay in 2023

 Twin Lakes Hotel can arrange grape-picking during harvest season, which is between March and April every year.
 This activity is free for its hotel guests and sometime in 2021, Twin Lakes extended this offer to dine-in guests of the Twin Lakes Cafe with a minimum spend of P2,000.
 Best to double-check if this activity is available during your visit.
 If you would like to know more about the vineyard, please check our blog entry about this here: Vineyard at Twin Lakes

 Sky Ranch has always been one of the go-to places whenever tourists visit Tagaytay ever since its inception.
 It is open to guests from 11:00 am to 8:00 pm Mondays to Thursdays and from 8:00 am to 8:00 pm Fridays to Sundays.
-Admission fee as of January 2022 is P100 per person.
+Admission fee as of January 2023 is P100 per person.
 This grants access to the main park as well as the Royal Canin Paw Park.
-As of January 2022, only vaccinated individuals are allowed access to the park so don't forget to bring your vaccination card to be presented upon entry.
 For more updated information about their protocols and regulations, visit their Facebook page here: Sky Ranch Philippines Facebook Page

 If you do not have your own transport and looking for a group tour that will take you to Sky Ranch Tagaytay from Metro Manila, you can book a tour here: Tagaytay Day Tour

 Being one of the most frequented vacation spots near Metro Manila, Tagaytay also has a lot of gorgeous Airbnbs and hotels known for the unique experience each of them has to offer.
 Here are some of them: